 Coffee processing methods of the world’s top gourmet coffees is achieved by many different methods.
-These processing techniques can be grouped into four categories: Wet Processing, Dry Processing, Pulped Natural Processing, and Semi-Washed Processing.
+These processing techniques can be grouped into four categories: Wet Processing (Washed), Dry Processing (Natural, Sun Dried), Pulped Natural Processing, and Semi-Washed Processing.

 Here’s a quick guide of all of these coffee processing methods, with detailed explanations linked out.